lmq-10/denote-db/README.md

 form or shape.
 Suggestions are welcome!

 Note that I haven't documented everything yet.
-I'll write a manual once the package is finished (if it is even finished :D).
+I'll write a manual once the package is finished (if it is ever finished :D).

 Currently, the following things are cached: